William Contreras Player Props: Brewers vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.0 K/9, which ranks 11th in the league.
+- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 11th in MLB.

-- The Giants have a 4.21 team ERA that ranks 15th across all MLB pitching staffs.
+- The Giants have a 4.15 team ERA that ranks 12th among all league pitching staffs.

-- Giants pitchers combine to allow 60 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- The Giants rank 15th in baseball in home runs allowed (60 total, 1.2 per game).

-- Wood makes the start for the Giants, his sixth of the season.
-He is 0-0 with a 4.05 ERA and 21 strikeouts in 20 2/3 innings pitched.
+- Webb gets the start for the Giants, his 11th of the season.
+He is 3-5 with a 3.32 ERA and 65 strikeouts through 65 2/3 innings pitched.

-- In his most recent appearance on Sunday, the lefty tossed 4 1/3 innings against the Miami Marlins, allowing four earned runs while surrendering six hits.
+- In his last time out on Saturday against the Miami Marlins, the righty threw six scoreless innings while surrendering four hits.

-- The 32-year-old has an ERA of 4.05, with 9.5 strikeouts per nine innings, in six games this season.
-Opponents are batting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.